 Today I ventured out of the city through the Ecuadorian highlands to the countryside to meet yet another remarkable farmer.
 In Panama I met Don Cune who continued to grow coffee in the traditional way and had taught himself to become organic and I’ve quickly learned that industralism isn’t always progress.

-Today I met Rogelio, a very kind farmer who was so happy to show me how sugar cane is processed and its many uses.
+Today I took a unique tour with Casa Cuencana.
+I met Rogelio, a very kind farmer who was so happy to show me how sugar cane is processed and its many uses.